U.S. History Independent Work Packet

 By Quick Assignment Central

-Explore a Key Event from the Cold War with This Engaging Assignment!
+Explore World War II with This In-Depth Assignment!

-An answer key is included for easy grading, making this a ready-to-use resource.
-Use it as a standalone activity or as part of the complete series.
+An answer key is included for easy grading.
+Use it as a standalone resource or as part of the full series.

-Check my store for the full set and other engaging history resources!
+Check my store for the complete set and more engaging history materials!

 Social Studies - History